-At the trailhead, each hiker will receive a personalized snack bag (energy bars, trail mix, dried fruit etc.) and drink bag (coffee, tea, cider etc.).
+At the trailhead, each hiker will receive a personalized snack bag (energy bars, trail mix, dried fruit etc.).
 A snack/drink grab box will also be available for you to add, subtract, or swap snacks based on preference.
 These are yours to keep and ration while on the trip.
 If you want to bring a few of your favorite snacks from home that is ok – however, don’t go overboard!
 All together, we plan for 2-3 snacks per day.

 Do you accommodate special diets?

 We do our best!
 We’ve become pretty skilled at managing around certain food allergies, vegetarian diets, and a few others.
 If you have a specific concern, please contact us directly to discuss your requirement.

 What is the average weight each person will be carrying?

 You can expect your fully-loaded pack to start out between 30-40 lbs, including group food, fuel and your personal water.
 For youth, we try and keep packs closer to 20-25 lbs.
 Your pack will naturally get lighter each day.